“We are proud to be one of the first dental clinics in Calgary to fully adopt

-Dental insurance benefits are used to help our patients cover some or all of the cost associated with their dental care.
-At McKenzie Orthodontics, we offer the convenience by directly billing your insurance.
+Dental insurance benefits are used to help our patients cover some or all of the costs associated with their dental care.
+At McKenzie Orthodontics, we offer the convenience of submitting your claim directly to your insurance.
 At McKenzie Orthodontics, help our patients maximize their dental insurance benefits, and we ask our patients to please bring along a copy of their plan details in order for us to help you get the most out of your dental insurance.
 We also use this information to provide you with accurate estimates for your treatment.

 Are you putting off your health and the health of your family till you can afford the treatment cost?
 Wait no more.
-At South Family Dental we are pleased to offer you HealthSmart Financing as an alternative option, that way you do not have to wait to get the procedure you want to be done today!
+At McKenzie Orthodontics we are pleased to offer you PayBright Financing as an alternative option, that way you do not have to wait to get the procedure you want to be done today!
 We are happy to provide a complimentary consultation to discuss your dental needs and to determine your financing arrangements.

 At McKenzie Orthodontics, we require payment for your estimated or exact patient portion on the day of service.
 For your convenience, we offer several payment options: